Christmas Island: Government

+Defence and police

+While there is no permanent Australian military presence on Christmas Island, the Royal Australian Navy and Australian Border Force deploy Cape and Armidale-class patrol boats to conduct surveillance and counter migrant smuggling patrols in adjacent waters.
+As of 2023, the Navy's Armidale-class boats are in the process of being replaced by larger Arafura-class offshore patrol vessels.
+Christmas Island is increasingly perceived as a strategic location for monitoring Chinese submarine activity in the Indian Ocean.

+The airfield on Christmas Island has a 2100m long runway, while that on Cocos (West Island, 1000 km to the west) is 2400 m in length.
+Both airfields have scheduled jet services; however, the airfield on Cocos is being upgraded by the Australian Defence Force for the purpose of acting as a forward operating base for Australian surveillance and electronic warfare aircraft in the region.

+The Australian Federal Police provides community policing services to Christmas Island and also carries out duties related to immigration enforcement, the processing of visiting aircraft and ships, and in coordinating emergency operations.

 Residents' views

 Residents find the system of administration frustrating, with the island run by bureaucrats in the federal government, but subject to the laws of Western Australia and enforced by federal police.
 There is a feeling of resignation that any progress on local issues is hampered by the confusing governance system.
-A number of islanders support self-governance, including shire president Gordon Thompson, who also believes that a lack of news media to cover local affairs had contributed to political apathy among residents.
+A number of islanders support self-governance, including ex-shire President Gordon Thompson, who also believes that a lack of news media to cover local affairs had contributed to political apathy among residents.

 Flag

 In early 1986, the Christmas Island Assembly held a design competition for an island flag; the winning design was adopted as the informal flag of the territory for over a decade, and in 2002 it was made the official flag of Christmas Island.
+At the centre of the flag is a yellow roundel showing an image of the island in green.

 Economy

 Phosphate mining had been the only significant economic activity, but in December 1987 the Australian government closed the mine.
 In 1991, the mine was reopened by Phosphate Resources Limited, a consortium that included many of the former mine workers as shareholders and is the largest contributor to the Christmas Island economy.